-- 1) One or both parents had custody of the child for more than half of the year. - 2) One or both parents provided more than half of the child's support for the year. - 3) Either: - The custodial parent signed Form 8332, Release of Claim to Exemption for Child of Divorced or Separated Parents, or a similar statement, agreeing not to claim the child's exemption for the year, or - b) The noncustodial parent provided at least \$600 for the child's support and can claim the child's exemption under a pre-1985 decree of divorce or separate maintenance, or written agreement.
+- You are divorced or separated under a decree of divorce or separate maintenance or a written separation agreement, or you lived apart from the other parent at all times during the last 6 months of the year. - 2.
+One or both parents had custody of the child for more than half of the year. - One or both parents provided more than half of the child's support for the year. - 4.
+The child was under age 13 or was physically or mentally not able to care for himself or herself. - 5.
+Either: - a.
+The custodial parent signed Form 8332, Release of Claim to Exemption for Child of Divorced or Separated Parents, or a similar statement, agreeing not to claim the child's exemption for the year, or - b.
+The noncustodial parent provided at least \$600 for the child's support and can claim the child's exemption under a pre-1985 decree or separate maintenance or written agreement.

-For purposes of 3(a), a similar statement includes a divorce decree or separation agreement that went into effect after 1984 that allows the noncustodial parent to claim the child's exemption without any conditions, such as payment of support.
+For purposes of 5(a), a similar statement includes a divorce decree or separation agreement that went into effect after 1984 that allows the noncustodial parent to claim the child's exemption without any conditions, such as payment of support.